zetavg/chromium-website/site/developers/design-documents/sync/model-api/index.md

 ## Sync Integration Checklist

-Before starting any integration work, please reach out to us at chrome-sync-dev@google.com and share your plans / design doc!
-If you're a Googler, see the server-side [checklist][internal_integration_page] too.
+*   Before starting any integration work, please reach out to us at chrome-sync-dev@google.com and share your plans / design doc!
+If you're a Googler, please file a bug via go/create-new-sync-data-type-bug.
 *   Define your specifics proto in [`//components/sync/protocol/`][protocol].
 *   Add it to the [proto value conversions][conversions] files.
 *   Add a field for it to [`EntitySpecifics`][EntitySpecifics].
 *   At this point, there are also some server-side integration steps to be done.
-    Reach out to chrome-sync-dev@google.com for details.
+    They should be discussed in the thread or bug created above.
 *   Add it to the [`ModelType`][ModelType] enum and [`kModelTypeInfoMap`][info_map].
 *   Add to the `SyncModelTypes` enum in [`enums.xml`][enums] and to the